-- Upload a resume and register with a single-click apply.
+- Upload a resume and register with a single click.

 - Get email alerts when new jobs appear that match your saved job searches.

-This top networking and professional site allows you to find jobs listed by an employer as well as through an external communication network.
-Upload your resume to the platform by creating an appealing profile that will as serve as your resume.
+This top networking and professional site allows you to find jobs listed by an employer and through an external communication network.
+Upload your resume to the platform by creating an appealing profile that will serve as your resume.

-You can follow your companies of interest, search for jobs, and identify contacts at employers who are advertising vacancies.
+You can follow your companies of interest, search for jobs, and identify contacts using employers' advertising vacancies.
 Job seekers can participate in professional discussions relevant to their job search.

-The site has a premium paid option where they offer more advanced features and services.
+The site has a premium paid option that offers more advanced features and services.

 Additionally, you can easily share career-related content and incorporate portfolio samples in your profile to showcase your credentials to employers.